Author: Hannah Bell / Editor: Charlotte Davies / Reviewer: Mark Chester / Codes: ObP7, SLO1, SLO4, SLO6 / Published: 10/01/2018 / Reviewed: 09/09/2025

 It started as a normal nightshift full of the usual head injuries, drink and drugs.
 I’d gone to through to the eye room to remove a piece of metal from a cornea, when I heard the tannoy….
 ‘Dr Bell to Resus…..IMMEDIATELY’.

 During those few seconds, thoughts ran through my head.
-I was 1 of 2 senior registrars on that night, as was usual for my busy department.
-The other girl I was on with was excellent.
+I was one of two senior registrars on that night, as was usual for my busy department. he other registrar I was working with was excellent.
 Slightly less senior than me, but a good, solid, competent reg.
 If Frances was asking for me to go immediately, it must be something pretty bad.
 I went….
 Immediately.

 She had the ultrasound out.
 ‘I can’t really get a good picture Hannah, but I think she’s in labour.’